8 Vehicle Manufacturers Working on Hydrogen Fuel Cell Cars

 Hyundai’s XCIENT Fuel Cell truck, first introduced in 2020, continues to transform the heavy-duty vehicle market.
 It boasts a range of over 250 miles and is already making waves in Europe, especially in Switzerland.
 Hyundai is also ramping up production, aiming to mass-produce 100,000 fuel cells annually by 2025, with plans to increase the availability of its hydrogen trucks across more markets.

 That said, Honda is now making a stronger push with hydrogen technology as part of its broader electrification strategy.
-In 2025, Honda is set to launch the CR-V e, a plug-in hybrid fuel cell vehicle, marking the first time a hydrogen-powered CR-V will hit the U.S. market.
+In 2025, Honda launched the CR-V e, a plug-in hybrid fuel cell vehicle, marking the first time a hydrogen-powered CR-V hit the U.S. market.

 This model is unique in that it combines a hydrogen fuel cell system with plug-in hybrid capabilities, allowing drivers to switch between short electric trips and long-range hydrogen-powered travel.

-Here’s what we know about the new CR-V e:
+Here’s what sets the new CR-V e apart:

-- Plug-in and Hydrogen Power: The CR-V e will be the first North American vehicle to incorporate both plug-in EV charging and hydrogen fuel cell technology.
+- Plug-in and hydrogen power: The CR-V e is the first North American vehicle to incorporate both plug-in EV charging and hydrogen fuel cell technology.
 This allows drivers to charge the vehicle for short trips at home while relying on hydrogen for longer journeys, bypassing the limitations of current hydrogen refueling infrastructure.

-- Familiar Look: The hydrogen-powered CR-V will closely resemble the standard CR-V model, with only minor design changes to accommodate its fuel cell system.
+- Familiar look: The hydrogen-powered CR-V closely resembles the standard CR-V model, highlighting the overall minor changes needed to accommodate modern fuel cell systems.

-- Domestic Production: Honda will produce the CR-V e at its Performance Manufacturing Center in Marysville, Ohio.
-This marks a key part of Honda’s push to lead in the hydrogen vehicle market, with plans to expand production in the coming years.
+- Domestic production: Honda produces the CR-V e at its Performance Manufacturing Center in Marysville, Ohio.
+This marks a key part of Honda’s push to lead in the U.S. hydrogen vehicle market, with plans to expand production in the coming years.

 Want to learn more about alternative fuels?
 Read Understanding Hydrogen, CNG, LNG, RNG, and Propane